World Lacrosse Box Championships

 The World Lacrosse Box Championships (WLBC), formerly known as the World Indoor Lacrosse Championship (WILC), is an international box lacrosse tournament sponsored by World Lacrosse that is held every four years.
 Since the first tournament in 2003, Canada has won all five gold medals and is undefeated in all games.
 Canada hosted the first two tournaments in 2003 and 2007, the Czech Republic hosted in 2011, the Onondaga Nation, south of Syracuse, New York, hosted in 2015.
 The 2019 WILC was held in Langley, British Columbia, Canada.

 The winner of the WLBC wins the Cockerton Cup, named for All-American lacrosse player Stan Cockerton.

-In August 2023, World Lacrosse announced 2024 World Lacrosse Box Championships for men’s and women’s box lacrosse will held at September 20-29, 2024, in Utica, New York, United States.
+In August 2023, World Lacrosse announced 2024 World Lacrosse Box Championships for men's and women's box lacrosse will held at September 20–29, 2024, in Utica, New York, United States.

+The Nations in 1980

+Box Lacrosse was invented in Canada in 1931, and it took a while for the indoor variant to take off outside of its home country.
+In the 1970s, it had begun to gain popularity in both Australia, due to a myth about its origin down under, and the United States, due to the short-lived NLA, and the idea of an international box tournament began to be spoken about.
+Tom Davies, the president of the British Columbia Lacrosse Association, was the first to raise the idea in 1974.
+In 1976, the Commonwealth Games accepted the bid for box lacrosse as a demonstration sport, and it featured in the 1978 Edmonton Games.

+In 1980, the BCLA announced, with the backing of the International Lacrosse Federation, that a Nations Cup would be held in July 1980 in Vancouver.
+This tournament would include 5 teams, national teams from Australia and the US, a First Nations representative team, and two Canadian teams.
+The Canadian teams would be Canada West, represented by the WLA's Coquitlam Adanacs, and Canada East, represented by Ontario's Brooklin Redmen.
+Canada West were the round robin champions, having won all 4 games, and advanced to the final.
+Canada East and the Natives faced each other in the semi-final, and the Natives pulled off the upset, beating Brooklin 13-9.
+In front of 8,000 fans in the Pacific Coliseum, the Adanacs beat the Natives 16-11 in the final, and were crowned world champion.

+The tournament was deemed a success, but the struggles of the American and Australian teams convinced many that non-Canadian teams were not quite ready to compete at the top level.
+The Nations Cup was never repeated, and another attempt at a Box world championship would not be made until 2003.